matt-fevold/webbreaker/docs/README.md

 ##### password
 Fortify username that will be used for authentication with ssc_url.
 It is stored using an encrypted value.
 Use `webbreaker admin credentials --fortify` to set your username & password.

+##### business_risk_ranking
+Fortify defaults this to `High`.
+Other valid inputs are `Medium` & `Low`.

+##### development_phase
+Current development phase of Fortify Version.
+Default is `Active`.

+##### development_strategy
+Development staffing strategy used for this Application.
+Default is `Internal`.

+##### accessibility
+The level of recommended access required to interact with this Application.
+Default is `externalpublicnetwork`.

+##### project_template
+Static value of the Fortify SSC Project Template you wish to set as a default for each Application Version you create.

+##### custom_attribute_id
+If you would like to set another attribute definition with a custom id number for creation of a new Application Version.

+##### custom_attribute_value
+If you would like to set another attribute definition with a custom value for creation of a new Application Version.

+##### search_expression
+If this is set, it will attempt to retrieve the Application Attribute Definition and use that ID in setting Version Attributes.
+The format for creating a search_expression is `name:"Search Example"`

+##### attribute_definition_id
+Instead of using the search expression to retrieve the Application Attribute Definition, you may set it here and the search_expression will be ignored.

+##### version_attribute_value
+Attribute value that is set when setting Version Attributes.
+The default is `New WebBreaker Application`

+##### version_attribute_values
+List of Version attribute values to set while setting Version Attributes.

 ### [webinspect]